-In the anger stage of a breakup, we’re so angry that we demand immediate punishment for those who humiliated us, abandoned us, and knocked us down to the ground.
-We think to ourselves “I have suffered for days and weeks because of you.
-Now it’s your turn to pay.”
+You’re likely in the anger stage of a breakup.
+In this stage, you’re so angry that you demand immediate punishment for the person who abandoned, mistreated, humiliated, or deceived you, and knocked you down to the ground.
+You probably think to yourself, “I’ve suffered for days/weeks because of you.
+Now it’s your time to suffer and get a taste of your own medicine.”

-Little do we know that our ex’s suffering won’t make fix what our ex has broken.
-It might put a bandage on our wounds, but it won’t heal them and help us develop ourselves into stronger, maturer, and more successful people.
+If you want your ex to suffer for leaving and hurting you, you must understand that your ex’s suffering won’t fix what your ex has broken.
+It might put a bandage on your wounds, but it won’t heal them completely and help you develop yourself into a stronger, wiser, and more successful person.

 This post is for people who want karma to hit their ex and validate their feelings.